sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

   Do not refer to ``self``.
 Instead talk about "the object".

   Include common aliases to description if there is some.
-Think how a user could try to find you function.
+Think how a user could try to find your function.

 - **INPUT** block describing the input of the function.